NewsIn Your CommunityNorfolk

 NORFOLK, Va. — A press conference was held regarding the shooting of Norfolk realtor Judy Boone on Friday.

-Local attorney Pete Decker III provided more details into the shooting that left Boone injured.
+During the press conference, local attorney Pete Decker III provided more details into the shooting that left Boone injured.

 Decker said Boone was struck by two bullets fired from the back porch of her Ocean View home through her window on New Year's Eve.
 One hit her wrist, the other struck her abdomen.
-Decker said he's thankful the window obstructed the path of the bullets, saying it could have saved her life.
+Decker said he's thankful the window obstructed the path of the bullets, adding that it could have saved her life.

 The nature and motive of the shooting remains unknown, according to Decker.